 June 15, 1775 - The Continental Congress appoints George Washington commander-in-chief of the Continental Army, sending him to Boston with the task to take charge of the ragtag militia there.

 pamphlet “Common Sense,” touting the ability and right of America to

 create a democratic and free nation, winning public support for the

-cause of American independence from Britain with the sale of
+cause of American independence from Britain with the sale of hundreds

 of thousands of copies.
 Thomas Jefferson received a copy of “Common

 Sense” at his home Monticello, whose sentiments pleased him, and the

-course for independence and the Declaration to follow
+course for independence and the Declaration to follow began.

 September 7, 1776 - In the world’s first submarine attack, the American submersible ship Turtle attempts to attach a time bomb to the flagship of British Admiral Richard Howe’s ship HMS Eagle in New York Harbor.

-December 25 to 26 - At McKonkey’s Ferry, General Washington and his 2,400 troops cross the Delaware River from Pennsylvania to New Jersey on Christmas Day from 4 p.m. to 4 a.m. the next morning, and defeats 1,400 Hessians in the 1st Battle of Trenton, capturing 900 men.
+December 25 to 26, 1776 - At McKonkey’s Ferry, General Washington and his 2,400 troops cross the Delaware River from Pennsylvania to New Jersey on Christmas Day from 4 p.m. until 4 a.m. the next morning and defeats 1,400 Hessians in the 1st Battle of Trenton, capturing 900 men.

-Continental Army defeats British General Charles Cornwallis at
+Army defeats British General Charles Cornwallis at Princeton, New

-The Continental Congress adopts the Stars and Stripes as the national flag on June 14, 1777.
-It would later fly on the battlefield for the first time on September 3rd at Cooch’s Bridge, Maryland.
+June 14, 1777 - The Continental Congress adopts the Stars and Stripes as the national flag.
+It would later fly on the battlefield for the first time on September 3rd at Cooch’s Bridge, Delaware.

-July 26, 1777 - Americans held Fort Stanwix is besieged by British and Indian troops under the command of General Barry St. Leger.
-The British are forced to withdraw after three weeks under the duress of the fort’s defenders, led by Colonel Peter Ganesvoort.
+August 3, 1777 - American held Fort Stanwix is besieged by British and Indian troops under the command of General Barry St. Leger.
+The British are forced to withdraw after three weeks under the duress of the fort’s defenders, led by Colonel Peter Gansevoort.

-stallion was called a thoroughbred, the first usage in the United States of
+gains the name thoroughbred, the first usage in the United States of

 February 5, 1778 - Friedrich von Steuben of the Prussian Army meets with the Continental Congress in York, Pennsylvania.
 They direct him to join General George Washington at the winter encampment at Valley Forge to drill the Continental Army into an effective fighting unit while the British retain control of Philadelphia, only twenty miles away.
 South Carolina also becomes the first state to ratify the Articles of Confederation.
 Pictured above, Von Steuben's training ground at Valley Forge today.